tommyokeefe/serverless-lightning-talk/README.md

-# Look Ma, No Server!
+# Serverless Architecture in 5 Minutes or Less
 [Slides for a presentation on serverless architecture](https://tommyokeefe.github.io/serverless-lightning-talk/) This is built using [reveal.js](https://revealjs.com/#/).
-It's fantastic.
+Reveal.js is fantastic.
 You should check it out.